alyssaraq98/INST377-GroupProject-A97/README.md

 Heroku Link: https://inst377-group-project-a97.herokuapp.com/

-Target browsers: Desktop users
+Target browsers: Desktop users who work on Windows 10 OS

-Top Half of README TODO:

-- Link to User Manual
-- Link to Developer Manual
+Link to Developer Manual: See below for Developer Manual

 Bottom Half of README TODO:
 - The audience of this document is future developers who will take over your system.